forrestjgq/lsp/thread/pwpt/pthread6.md

  * block the thread until another signal (SIGUSR2) arrives.
  *
  * Multiple calls to thd_suspend for a single thread have no
- * additional effect on the thread a single thd_continue
+ * additional effect on the thread -- a single thd_continue
  * call will cause it to resume execution.
  */
 int
 thd_suspend (pthread_t target_thread)
 {
     int status;
-    int i = 0;
+    int i;

     /*
      * The first call to thd_suspend will initialize the